Skip to main content

 In the Connection section, your MCP token is already generated.
 Check that it shows Active with a green dot.
 If it shows Inactive, click Activate.

 In the Design System section, click Sync to MCP.
-This sends your framework, colors, and spacing to the MCP server so Claude can use them.
+This sends your framework, colors, and spacing to the MCP server.
 You need to click this button every time you change your Design System.

 Connect Claude Desktop to Bricksfusion